xbeat/Machine-Learning/README.md

 Evaluating Classification Models

 Classification models are a fundamental part of machine learning, used to predict discrete categories.
 However, their effectiveness isn't solely determined by how often they're right.
 We need a comprehensive set of metrics to truly understand their performance.
 In this presentation, we'll explore key evaluation metrics for classification models, their implementations, and real-world applications.

+## 5 Powerful Ways to Use Underscores in Python

+The Underscore in Python

+The underscore (\_) in Python is a versatile symbol with multiple uses.
+This presentation focuses on its role as a throwaway or placeholder variable, a powerful technique for improving code readability and efficiency.

 ## Cross-Entropy in Python